-- Governmental funds-Most of the City of Columbus' basic services are included in governmental funds, which focus on (1) how cash, and other financial assets that can readily be converted to cash, flow in and out, and (2) the balances left at year-end that are available for spending.
+Governmental funds-Most of the City of Columbus' basic services are included in governmental funds, which focus on (1) how cash, and other financial assets that can readily be converted to cash, flow in and out, and (2) the balances left at year-end that are available for spending.
 Consequently, the governmental funds statements provide a detailed short-term view that help determine whether there are more or fewer financial resources that can be spent in the near future to finance the City of Columbus' programs.
 Because this information does not encompass the additional long-term focus of the governmental-wide statements, we provide additional information at the bottom of the governmental funds statement, or on the subsequent page, that explains the relationship (or differences) between them.
 The measurement focus of the governmental funds is upon determination of financial position and changes in financial position (sources, uses, and balance of financial resources) rather than upon net income determination.
 These funds are maintained on a modified accrual basis of accounting (explained further in the notes to the financial statements under "Summary of Significant Accounting Policies").
 The basic financial statements for governmental funds are the Balance Sheet and the Statement of Revenues, Expenditures, and Changes in Fund Balance.
-The City of Columbus utilizes four types of governmental funds: the General Fund, Special Revenue Funds, Debt Service Funds, and Capital Project Funds. - Fiduciary funds-Fiduciary funds are used to account for resources held for the benefit of parties outside the City and are not available to support City programs.
-The City of Columbus has two fiduciary fund types (private purpose trust and agency) that are presented on Pages 21 and 22 of this report.
+The City of Columbus utilizes four types of governmental funds: the General Fund, Special Revenue Funds, Debt Service Funds, and Capital Project Funds.

-Management's Discussion and Analysis For the Year Ended September 30, 2020
+Management's Discussion and Analysis For the Year Ended September 30, 2021